Spicy chilli & mango salad is a wonderfully simple & delicious side salad that combines sweet & sour flavours with peppery rocket or arugula.

 They are indeed a costly item and we only use a small amount here as they go a long way.

-They would also be great served with these old school fried chicken wings.
+It would also be great served with these old-school fried chicken wings.

 This simple spicy sweet and sour mango salad is a wonderful light and fresh side salad that compliments everything from fried food to roasted meats.